Available on PS4 and PC

 What we know about the story is still minimal, but we know you’ll start the game on a planet and go exploring from there.
 Murray cited games like Salt, Stranded Deep and Terraria as influences in the way that they put you in a world and don’t explain why you’re there.
 “That’s for you to find out,” he teased.

 The multiplayer aspect of the game was compared to Journey by Murray.
 Don’t expect to meet a lot of people in No Man’s Sky -- the universe is just so overwhelmingly massive, it’s going to be difficult to find people.
 “We could start a million people on one of these planets and they’d probably not find each other,” he claimed.

 One final question that we had answered in our session was that day and night cycles exist, and they are realistic in relation to the nearest sun.

 Clearly, there’s a lot of thought that’s been put into this game, and we’ll undoubtedly continue to think up new questions as we discover just how big this world is.
-One question we sadly didn’t have answered is a release date -- all Murray will say is that this will be announced “soon”.
-We’re hoping for a Gamescom reveal in August.
+No Man's Sky will be coming to PS4 and PC on June 24, 2016, so we don't have long to wait.

 See also: PS4 vs Xbox One